yoncodes/frida-il2cpp-bridge/README.md

 #### Platforms

 **Android**, **Linux**, **Windows**, **iOS**, **macOS** are supported.
-However, only Android and Linux are "tested": expect breakage if you are using another platform.
+However, only Android was "tested": expect breakage if you are using another platform.

 ## Acknowledgements